-How writing can help your photography | Photofocus
+How writing can help your photography

 “The Artist Way” is a book/workbook by Julia Cameron.
 It had been recommended to me by a fellow artist (or two).
 When I first got it I read through it just to get an idea of what it was about, what it could help me with and if it were something I would really invest any time into beyond just reading it.
 I will still go back and ‘do’ the exercises at some point but one of the first things she asks you to do is write what she calls Morning Pages.

-Every morning I write three pages on 8 1/2 x 11-inch paper.
+Every morning I write three pages on 8.5-by-11 inch paper.
 I started last June.
 Initially, I thought it would help me deal with my mother’s illness but it has become part of my daily routine and so much more.

 Ideas